-Police: Disabled man indecently assaulted
+Police: Man with Down syndrome indecently assaulted

 A caregiver is accused of having inappropriate sexual contact with a client he was hired to watch, according to police.